-Travertine tile is among some of the most beautiful tile in the world.
-Many world class homes have travertine tiles gracing their entryway, their kitchens, and their bathrooms.
+Travertine tile is among some of the most beautiful tiles in the world.
+Many world-class homes have travertine tiles gracing their entryway, their kitchens, and their bathrooms.

 Buying Travertine Tile - What to Look For

 Before actually purchasing any type of travertine tile you should keep in mind a few points to help you get the best tile, and the exact tile, that will fit your room.